A Point-free Perspective on Lax extensions and Predicate liftings: Abstract

 \section{Abstract}

-In this paper we have a fresh look at the connection between lax extensions and predicate liftings of a functor from the point of view of quantale-enriched relations.
-Using this perspective, in particular we show that various fundamental concepts and results arise naturally and their proofs become very elementary.
-Ultimately, we prove that every lax extension is represented by a class of predicate liftings and discuss several implications of this result.
+Lax extensions of set functors play a key role in various areas including topology, concurrent systems, and modal logic, while predicate liftings provide a generic semantics of modal operators.
+We take a fresh look at the connection between lax extensions and predicate liftings from the point of view of quantale-enriched relations.
+Using this perspective, we show in particular that various fundamental concepts and results arise naturally and their proofs become very elementary.
+Ultimately, we prove that every lax extension is induced by a class of predicate liftings; we discuss several implications of this result.